Preparing for interviews

-Interviews come in all shapes and sizes, from a casual chat over a chai latte to a fearsome panel interrogation, but our basic advice holds true for each of these situations and is your starting place for future job application success.
-Preparing for Interviews:
+There are many different types of interviews from a casual chat over a coffee to a panel interrogation.
+But our basic advice holds true for each of these situations and is your starting point for interview success!